Zoom shares rise as company raises earnings outlook ahead of hybrid workplace

 STOCKS MIXED AS JUNE BEGINS, OIL NEARS $68 PER BARREL

-As of the end of the first quarter of 2022, Zoom has approximately 497,000 customers with more than 10 employees, adding approximately 30,000 customers during the quarter.
+Zoom added roughly 30,000 customers during the quarter for a total of about 497,000 customers with more than 10 employees.
 In the first quarter, customers with more than 10 employees represented approximately 63% of revenue.
-Approximately 1,999 customers generated more than $100,000 dollars in trailing twelve months revenue as of the end of the quarter.
+The company ended the first quarter with 1,999 customers generating more than $100,000 dollars in trailing twelve months revenue.

 Zoom also reported a strong free cash flow of $454.2 million, compared to $251.7 million a year ago.
 Net cash provided by operating activities was $533.3 million for the first quarter, compared to $259 million in the first quarter of fiscal year 2021, and the company ended the quarter with a total of $4.7 billion in total cash, cash equivalents and marketable securities, excluding restricted cash, as of April 30.